-Visit the gluten free food station at 19 Metro, located in building 19.
+Visit the gluten free food station at 805 Kitchen, located in building 19.

 Allergen-free Prepared Foods

 Restaurants and markets on campus offer a variety of allergen-free food options.
 The culinary chefs are readily available to work with students to ensure that their dietary needs are met.
-The all-you-care-to-eat dining credit restaurant, 19 Metro, offers a food station with rotating food options that are made free of certain ingredients containing gluten, dairy, soy and nuts.
+The all-you-care-to-eat restaurant, 805 Kitchen, offers a food station, Sustainediblity, with rotating food options that are made free of certain ingredients containing gluten, dairy, soy and nuts.

-Students can find a variety of allergen-free grocery items at several restaurants and markets on campus, including the dining credit operations.
+Students can find a variety of allergen-free grocery items at several restaurants and markets on campus.
 Village Market, an on-campus specialty grocery store in Poly Canyon Village, specializes in a wide offering of gluten-, dairy-, and soy-free products*.
-Open until midnight daily, students can purchase foods with their Plu$ Dollars and work with the helpful staff to find food options to meet their specific nutrition needs.
+Open until midnight daily, students can purchase foods with their freshman dining plans and work with the helpful staff to find food options to meet their specific nutrition needs.

 All of Campus Dining’s venues offer a variety of options for every lifestyle preference.
 Because most items are offered and served a la carte, you are able to customize your meal the way you want.
 A menu item says made with cheese?
 Ask for it without!
 All venues have a variety of beans, tofu, grains, vegetables, fruits, and condiments.